vignitin/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Eternal Optimistic & a Believer
+subtitle: Eternal optimistic & a believer
 ---

 Hi, I am Nitin Vig. @ Work, I'm a network architect with a flare for all things Unix, Automation and Web development.
 Off work, I have a passion for sketching, music and travel & an aspiration to give back in some meaningful way.